ypid/seafile-wiki/Seafile-server-data-backup-and-recovery.md

 If your primary server gets broken (disk damaged) when the second step is running, you may end up with an incomplete backup on the backup server.
 Some pointers in the database backup point to invalid data.
 So we recommend you to follow two rules:

 1. Backup the databases to different files each time.
 Do not overwrite/remove old backup dbs for at least a week.
 For example, you can backup the db to a file suffixed with the current date time.
-2. If you have enough backup space (using tapes or de-duplication backup appliance), it's best to backup a separate copy of the data directory each time.
-If you use rsync for backup, don't remove or overwrite existing data on the backup server (detailed commands will be given later).
+2. If you use rsync for backup the data directory, don't remove or overwrite existing data on the backup server (detailed commands will be given later).

 With these two rules, you can always use the older backup if the latest one is not complete.